Hotheda/Faltskytte/README.md

 # Faltskytte
-Nativa app for Android developed in Eclipse IDE.
+Native app for Android developed in Eclipse IDE.

 Timer for shooting, timer and highlighted commands to help the supervisor.